ToobaMir/ToobaMir/README.md

 - 👋 Hi, I’m @ToobaMir
+- 🌼 Pronouns: she/her
+- 🌻 Bioinformatics major
-- 👀 I’m interested in the intersection of AI and Biology
+- 🌷 I’m interested in the intersection of AI and Biology
-- 😄 Pronouns: she/her

 <!---